Mentioning Your Date of Birth on Your CV

 For instance, young people under the age of 18 are not allowed to work with certain (chemical) substances or operate certain types of vehicles.
 In such cases, it would be legally permissible for an employer to discriminate on the grounds of age.

 Most employers will be able to work out your age from your work experience and education.
 In particular, if you list school leaving qualifications on your CV, your age will be a giveaway.
-Furthermore, when you meet an employer in person or when you walk them through your career history, they may be able to roughly estimate your age.
+Furthermore, when you meet an employer in person or when you outline your career history, they may be able to roughly estimate your age.

 If you are worried about age discrimination, it may be best to focus on your most recent work experience and highlight your skills.
 In that case, a functional or skills-based CV may be more suitable for your needs.

-If you choose to use a traditional, reverse-chronological resume format, you could try to ‘age-proof’ your CV by focusing on only the last ten to fifteen years of your work experience and remove dates from the education section.
+If you choose to use a traditional, reverse-chronological resume format, you could try to ‘age-proof’ your CV by focusing on only the last ten to fifteen years of your work experience and removing dates from the education section.
+For further guidance on how to format and present your CV, see our CV examples.